 A dynamic polymorphism or dynamic binding allows for a call to an overridden method at the run time.

 25. What is method overloading?

+One of the most common oops interview question.
 The method overloading is a very useful feature of object-oriented programming in which multiple methods can have the same method name; however, they have different arguments.
 The call to the method is resolved based on the arguments.